luizacbcampos/MIR_Project/README.md

 Our extraction method can be seen at [extract.py](extract.py).
 The extraction results are available at [csv_output](csv_output).

 We concatenated the information using [joiner.py](joiner.py).
 The final results are saved onto [main.csv](main.csv).

+## Classifier

+We tried different classification techniques on the data.
+As it can be seen, the data is very unbalanced and for this specific project our main goal was to stabilish the database.

+The classifier file is [classifier_raw.ipynb](classifier_raw.ipynb).